 He and co-host Henry Farrell, an associate professor of political science and international a airs at George Washington University, recently published a paper outlining how democracies can work better than markets and hierarchies at solving complex problems.
 The pair is working on a second paper exploring evolutionary models to re-think institutional change.

-Their early November working group, “Collective Problem Solving,” is the final in a series of small meetings. the sessions have themselves used elements conducive to collective problem solving: the small group has met regularly to maximize engagement and dialogue, new versions of papers have been presented each time, and each paper is presented by someone from another field.
+Their November 10 & 11 working group, “Collective Problem Solving,” is the final in a series of small meetings. the sessions have themselves used elements conducive to collective problem solving: the small group has met regularly to maximize engagement and dialogue, new versions of papers have been presented each time, and each paper is presented by someone from another field.

 This last exercise, in which a scientist considers an unfamiliar subject using their own discipline’s frameworks and tools, others a refreshing opportunity to generate unexpected perspectives on a problem – which is often exactly what’s needed to get to the next step, Shalizi says.